Decadent German Chocolate Cupcakes filled with a toasted coconut-pecan filling and finished with chocolate ganache buttercream.

 Chocolate Frosting

 After the ganache cools, make the chocolate frosting.
 Then use a 1M tip to pipe stars around the edge of the cupcakes.
-When all cupcakes have frosting, add any leftover coconut-pecan filling to the center of the cupcakes.
+When all the cupcakes have frosting, add any leftover coconut-pecan filling to the center of each cupcake.

-These cupcakes are best eaten a couple of days after making them.
+These cupcakes are best eaten a couple of days after they are made.
 Store them in an airtight container to keep them from drying out.
 If you worry about leaving them on the countertop, store them in the refrigerator in a sealed container.
 But be aware that cake can sometimes become dry stored there.
-You can also store them in the freezer for eating later, but be sure the container is airtight and let them thaw completely before serving.
+You can also store them in the freezer for eating later, but ensure the container is airtight and let them thaw completely before serving.
 Enjoy!

 Here are some other chocolate and pecan recipes you might like: